When you walk in Tulum, you become accustomed to meeting bones.

 On good days, the water is turquoise, clear, and you can see white sand twenty feet underneath blue waves.

 Palm trees move in the wind like a sea of jungle ants scavenging on the jungle floor.
-Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the trunks.
+Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the tree trunks.

 There is water wherever you look, but it tastes salty and won’t take away your thirst.